 And because it has a length and heroic history of resistance to colonization that inspired anti-colonial revolutionary movements throughout the third world.

-When visiting Algeria, you have to take some chances and be ready to operate our of your comfort zone.
+When visiting Algeria, you have to take some chances and be ready to operate out of your comfort zone.
 Algerian tourism is not ready for prime time, but prime time isn’t ready for Algeria, either.

 Habibi and Mr. Cool

 Friday, October 7, 2011, is a very pleasant day in Brooklyn for our departure, with temperatures in the low seventies.
 Barbara and I do a light workout and go through the pack list.
-The cab driver to JFK International Airport is Palestinian, and we engage in a lengthy conversation about Jerusalem, where his family lives, and Gaza, where we visited with a UN-sponsored delegation in 2009.
+The cab driver to JFK International Airport is Palestinian, and we engage in a lengthy conversation about Jerusalem, where his family lives, and Gaza, where we visited with an UN-sponsored delegation in 2009.

 We arrive at JFK in plenty of time for our 3:40 p.m. flight.
-The Lufthansa check-in attendant issues boarding passes, then looks at our passports for an inordinate amount of time, her face gradually assuming in expression of concern.
+The Lufthansa check-in attendant issues boarding passes, then looks at our passports for an inordinate amount of time, her face gradually assuming in an expression of concern.

 ‘Wait a moment.
-I need to to talk to my supervisor about something,’ she says and walks off with our passports.
+I need to talk to my supervisor about something,’ she says and walks off with our passports.
 They include our visas, where we obtained weeks before from the Algerian Embassy in Washington DC.
 My sense of well- being vanishes and is replaced by the needle-stick oneself of anxiety.
 Time goes by.
 When she reappears, her expression is unchanged.”

 To be continued…